smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 Mobile applications should be able to update the streaming content window to the new VSCs received in `OnSystemCapabilityUpdated`.

-In order to do this application developers would be notified with a callback `onViewResized(width, height)/videoStreamingSizeDidUpdate:(CGSize)displaySize`.
-It would be called once new data on resolution is retrieved from HMI and internal process in library of proper component change is finished.
+In order to do this, application developers would be notified with a callback `onViewResized(width, height)/videoStreamingSizeDidUpdate:(CGSize)displaySize`.
+It would be called once new data on resolution is retrieved from the HMI and the internal process in the app library of proper component change is finished.
 This callback is passed to implemented by developers classes responsible for markup, where UI reorganization could be handled.

-SDL Manager wouldn't check and validate the VSC HMI sends to app to switch to.
+SDL Manager wouldn't check and validate the VSC that the HMI sends to the app to switch to.

-### HMI Guidelines
+### HMI Integration Guidelines

-HMI guidelines would need to include the following recommendations how various screen modes have to be handled.
+The HMI Integration Guidelines would need to include the following recommendations for how various screen modes have to be handled.

 If the change is a PIP-type change, scale the current video stream to the size you desire without going through this flow.
 Touches should never be passed to the app.
 Either a system menu/buttons should be displayed when selected, or the selection should bring the user immediately back to the full-screen app.